 Build a network of partner airlines via a white label platform

 The option may fit small airlines that have only basic or obsolete software and operate point-to-point domestic flights but seek ways to expand their reach via partnerships.

 A white label VI platform is a ready-made software product with a built-in mechanism to construct flight connections.
 It can be customized and rebranded according to your requirements.
 This removes the necessity to build your own website (if you still don’t have one) or modernize an old, clunky one.

 Kiwi.com built such a solution for airlines in partnership with AeroCRS, a cloud reservation system that mainly serves small carriers.
-Another tech provider, Dohop, already powers WorldWide by easyJet used by the Australia-based LCC.
-The platform allows passengers to build convenient combinations of flights from easyJet and its partners.
+Another tech provider, Dohop, already powers WorldWide by easyJet platform, which allows passengers to build convenient combinations of flights from easyJet and its partners.

 Extra benefits.
 The platform provider usually covers expenses associated with missed connections.

 Things to be aware of.
 An airline or its passengers are charged a small fee for each transaction.
 Also, there is no mechanism to through-check passengers and baggage to the final destination — something that traditional interline flights do automatically.

 Integrate with a hub preconnected to numerous travel providers